microsoft/playwright/docs/api.md

 - `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>>

 The method finds all elements matching the specified selector within the page and passes an array of matched elements as a first argument to `pageFunction`.
 Returns the result of `pageFunction` invocation.

-If `pageFunction` returns a [Promise], then `page.$$eval` would wait for the promise to resolve and return its value.
+If `pageFunction` returns a [Promise], then [`page.$$eval(selector, pageFunction[, arg])`](#pageevalselector-pagefunction-arg) would wait for the promise to resolve and return its value.

 Examples: